SDGforskning/sdg-strings/README.md

 This work is a continuation of the strings developed for the work [Armitage, Lorenz & Mikki (2020)](https://doi.org/10.1162/qss_a_00071).
 The release v.2019-12 contains strings for SDGs 1,2,3,7,13 & 14 developed for this work during 2019, and should be the same as those deposited openly on publication (tab format, published May 2020) which can be found in DataverseNO at https://doi.org/10.18710/98CMDR.

+### How have the strings been tested?

+We have currently only tested the strings in an informal way while building.
+We plan to carry out and make available the results of more formal testing in Q1 2023.
+The orignal versions (v2019.1) were only tested for precision; we plan to test this new version for both precision and recall.

 ### License

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]